An Educational Stroll With Stan - Part 2

 Same DAG as

-before but the difference is both x
+before but the difference is both x and y are binary via binomial distribution.

 Look At GLM summary